joshuashoemaker/python-blog-engine/README.md

 # python-blog-engine

 This is a demo blog engine built on top of Google App Engine.
-This was a project of mine for my Udacity Fullstack Developer Nanodegree.
+T his was a project of mine for my Udacity Fullstack Developer Nanodegree.
 This blog features a multi user system and a voting and commeting system.

-In order to run past these to lines at the top of app.yaml and then run with google app engine:

-application: blog-engine
-version: 1
+This project requires the Google App Engine to be install to run locally.

+Visit https://udacity-blog-engine-jshoemaker.appspot.com/ to view a demo